 No timeline for WSOP.com PA launch until early next year

 As of now, there remains no specific launch date for WSOP.com PA.
 A timeline may become available at the start of next year.

 After months of anticipation, WSOP.com had moved one step closer to opening in PA following a Sept.
 30 meeting of the Pennsylvania Gaming Control Board (PGCB).
 At that meeting, the PGCB approved an interactive gaming manufacturer license for Caesars’ online poker partner 888 Holdings.

-That news appeared to indicate a WSOP.com PA launch could be fast approaching.
-However, there are a couple PA-specific issues that could be causing a delay.
+That news appeared to indicate that a WSOP.com PA launch could be fast approaching.
+However, there are a couple of PA-specific issues that could be causing a delay.

 One concerns the need for WSOP to establish a separate server for the PA site per regulatory requirements.
 The other may involve the question of whether or not WSOP.com will be able to share player liquidity with its sites in other states.

-It is not clear whether WSOP.com will necessarily want or need to have such an interstate compact already in place before launching WSOP.com in Pennsylvania.
-Having one would be favorable, of course, in that it would allow Pennsylvania players to play against larger fields including players from other states.
+It is not clear whether WSOP.com will necessarily want or need to have such an interstate compact already in place before launching in Pennsylvania.
+Having one would be favorable, of course, in that it would allow Pennsylvania players to compete against larger fields, including players from other states.

 Such a compact allowed players on WSOP.com sites in Nevada and New Jersey to compete against one another for WSOP online bracelets over the summer.

 PA players’ hopes raised by promotions, other indicators